dladakis/ms_tissue_metabolomics/README.md

 # Metabolomic and transcriptomic profiles of MS lesions, periplaque WM and control WM
-Data and code for Ladakis et al. "Metabolomic profiling of MS lesions and periplaque white matter demonstrates extensive changes in lipid metabolism"
+Data and code for Ladakis et al. "Metabolomics of multiple sclerosis lesions demonstrates changes in lipid metabolism linked to transcriptomics-based cellular profiles"